-People tend to dry their phones using a hair dryer when it gets wet.
-However, this is a wrong way.
+People tend to dry their phones using a hairdryer when it gets wet.
+However, this is the wrong way.

 The heat of the hair-dryer can in return melt and damage the small components on your phone.
 Always be aware.
 Don’t do it.